All Products

 Limit Description

 Metadata synchronization latency The import task synchronizes metadata from the Kafka cluster every 10 minutes.
-For newly added topics and partitions, metadata synchronization is delayed by approximately 10 minutes.
+Newly added topics and partitions may take approximately 10 minutes to be recognized.

 Note If the starting position is set to Latest, the initial data written to a new topic (up to 10 minutes of data) might be skipped.